-This hands-on class gives students a comprehensive view of the various office management, record-keeping, insurance billing, and bookkeeping systems related to an Oriental medicine practice.
-Time is devoted to the study of the laws and regulations of acupuncture in California, New York, and/or Illinois, as well as the professional and ethical responsibilities of being a primary care provider.
+This hands-on class gives students a comprehensive view of the various office management, record-keeping, insurance billing and collection, and bookkeeping systems related to an Oriental medicine practice.
+Time is devoted to the study of the laws and regulations of acupuncture (municipal, state (California, and New York or Illinois as applicable), and federal), as well as the professional and ethical responsibilities of being a primary care provider.
 Practice building techniques are introduced in this class, and students design a business plan to give themselves a head start in creating a successful practice.
 In addition to this course, Pacific College staff and guests regularly present workshops on issues related to building a successful career.

-CL211 Clinical Counseling 1: The Student (1 didactic unit; .5 lab unit; Total: 1.5 units)
+CL211 Clinical Counseling 1: The Student (1 didactic unit; .5 lab unit; Total: 1.5 units) (30 academic hours)

 The clinical counseling program at Pacific is based on the understanding that Traditional Chinese Medicine recognizes the unity of the body, mind and spirit.
 Pacific believes that the journey of healing is one shared by patient and practitioner.
-Recent studies indicate that a positive, caring patient/practitioner relationship encourages healing.
+For some time, studies have indicated that a positive, caring patient-practitioner relationship encourages and supports the healing process.
 To be effective in this relationship requires that a student first understands oneself.
 That is a primary goal of Clinical Counseling 1.
 The course provides students with a variety of tools for self-evaluation and effective communication.
-It increases the student's understanding of the philosophy of Oriental medicine and its application to communication and self-growth.
-The course is experiential.
-It engenders the student's sense of healing community and provides a supportive environment for self-discovery.
+It introduces basic and advanced skills for effective communication, thus enhancing the student's interviewing ability.
+It increases the student's understanding of the philosophy of Oriental medicine along with general psychology and its application to communication, patient relationships, and self-growth.
+This course is highly experiential.
+It both cultivates the student's sense of healing community and provides a supportive environment for self-discovery.
 It is highly recommended even for students who qualify for transfer credit.

-CL501 Introduction to Clinical Observation (1 didactic unit)
+CL501 Introduction to Clinical Observation (1 didactic unit) (15 academic hours)